 You can search the possibilities through our online tool to start thinking about where you'd like to travel and your areas of focus while you're away, but we also meet in person with each student who is thinking about study abroad to answer questions and offer suggestions to maximize your experience.

-The university's Career Center will connect you to the right internship, be it full-time, part-time, paid or unpaid, for a semester or a set amount of time.
+We'll connect you to the right internship, be it full-time, part-time, paid or unpaid, for a semester or a set amount of time.

-The office helps students from every college and major through a large network of employers and organizations who seek out Case Western Reserve students.
+Post-Graduate Planning and Experiential Education helps students from every college and major through a large network of employers and organizations who seek out Case Western Reserve students.

 Entrepreneurship is celebrated and supported here.
 You may need access to tools and equipment to build a product or business advice on how to launch your venture.
 We've got the connections and experience helping other students.